 Alex: Yeah, it was really difficult I think being there, it was just strange.
 A lot has changed in the specific CBO’s (Community Based Organisations) that we were working with, so it was very sad being there and just feeling like there was something missing, there was definitely something missing.

 Andy: There was just a hole where Nokulunga should have been.

 And would you say that Nokulunga’s gardens were her biggest legacy?

 Andy: Absolutely, she was garden and nutrition manager for Hlomelikusasa.
 We spent the most time with her.
 We would go out to the field to the drop-in centres, and she would come with us for the garden visit, and she taught us all the different plants that they grow for medicinal purposes.

 Alex: We did a cooking workshop together right at the end of our 2008 visit.
 Which was also kind of sad because this time I walked into this room where Nokulunga had done her cooking workshop and it was just this empty room.
 She taught me a lot about gardening.
 We planted a small garden in our yard when we got home to Brooklyn.
 It’s all in the condition that she shared with us over the year that we were living in South Africa.

 ASAP is celebrating its tenth anniversary this year.
 What would be your best birthday wish for the organisation?

 Alex: I guess I would say more recognition, more presence, more visibility, for more people around the world to know what ASAP is doing and accomplishing.

 Andy: I think it’s time for ASAP to grow.
-What you see in Matatiele, which is really the first generation of ASAP model community care centres, kind of clustered around a central field office, is just something that’s ready to grow in many different places in South Africa.
+What you see in Matatiele, which is really the first generation of ASAP model drop-in centres, kind of clustered around a central field office, is just something that’s ready to grow in many different places in South Africa.
 And I would hope that over the next few years that that is something we are here to see.

 So what’s next for the three of you?